Grace for Drowning: DVD

 Wilson and longtime collaborator Lasse Hoile announced in late August 2012 that a DVD, filmed live in Mexico City on the Grace for Drowning tour, would be released on 24 September 2012.

 Tour

-Touring band members included drummer Marco Minnemann, bassist and backing vocalist Nick Beggs, guitarist Aziz Ibrahim (First European leg only), John Wesley (First US leg only), or Niko Tsonev (Second leg), keyboardist Adam Holzman, and Theo Travis on flute, saxes and clarinet.
+Touring band members included drummer Marco Minnemann, bassist and backing vocalist Nick Beggs, guitarists Aziz Ibrahim (First European leg only), John Wesley (First US leg only), and Niko Tsonev (Second leg), keyboardist Adam Holzman, and Theo Travis on flute, saxes and clarinet.
 Drummer/keyboardist Gary Husband was originally announced on keys, but pulled out for medical reasons.
 Ibrahim was unable to tour in the US due to visa problems.